Ted Laredo

 Albuquerque, NM 87104

-Hours are: 9 a.m. to 5 p.m.
+Hours: 9 a.m. to 5 p.m.
 Tuesdays through Sundays.

 Albuquerque Now, Fall is the first of two installations of diverse work by artists of the metropolitan area and is organized by Andrew Connors, Curator of Art.
-Albuquerque Now celebrates the diversity of visual culture in all of its active manifestations, from traditional woodworking to digital video, from printmaking to installation art such as Ted Laredo's room.
+Albuquerque Now celebrates the diversity of visual culture in all of its active manifestations, from traditional woodworking to digital video, from printmaking to installation art such as ted laredo's room.

 ...........................................................................................................................................................................................................